Makopo/sublime-text-lsl/README.md

 ### Changing Snippet Insertion Style

-You can change insertion style of snippets from default BSD style to K&R style.
+You can change insertion style of snippets from default Allman style to K&R style.

 To activate it, use the menu item `Preferences -> Package Settings -> LSL/OSSL -> K&R Style`.